-Our ABL Facility matures in September 2024 and our Senior Secured Notes mature in 2025 (as defined below).
+Our ABL Facility matures on the ABL Maturity Date in 2025 (as defined below) and our Senior Secured Notes (as defined below) mature in 2025.
 Our ability to refinance or restructure our debt will depend on the condition of the public and private debt markets and our financial condition at such time, among other things.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with covenants, which could further restrict our business operations.

 A rising interest rate environment could have an adverse impact on the price of our shares, or our ability to issue equity or incur debt to refinance our existing indebtedness, for acquisitions or other purposes.
-In addition, incurring additional debt in excess of our existing outstanding indebtedness would result in increased interest expense and financial leverage, and issuing common stock, par value \$0.01, of the Company ("Common Stock") may result in dilution to our current stockholders.
+In addition, incurring additional debt in excess of our existing outstanding indebtedness would result in increased interest expense and financial leverage, and issuing Common Stock may result in dilution to our current stockholders.

-In light of our substantial leverage position and the uncertainty regarding future market conditions, availability of capital and our financial performance, as market conditions warrant and subject to our contractual restrictions, liquidity position and other factors, we may explore various alternatives to recapitalize, refinance or otherwise restructure our capital structure.
-We may accomplish this through open market or privately negotiated transactions, which may include, among other things, a mix of refinancings, private or public equity or debt raises and rights offerings, repurchases of our outstanding Senior Secured Notes, debt-for-debt or debt-for-equity exchanges or conversions that if successful could result in the dilution of ownership by existing stockholders.
-Some of these alternatives may require the consent of current lenders, stockholders or noteholders, and there is no assurance that we will be able to execute any of these alternatives on acceptable terms, or at all.
-As noted below, our recent ABL Amendment provides us with the ability to redeem, repurchase, defease or otherwise satisfy the outstanding Senior Secured Notes using proceeds of equity issuances or by converting or exchanging Senior Secured Notes for equity.
-In November and December 2022, we consummated debt-for-equity exchanges for \$12.8 aggregate principal amount of the Senior Secured Notes.
-We may, at any time and from time to time, seek to retire or purchase additional outstanding Senior Secured Notes in open-market purchases, privately negotiated transactions or otherwise, or convert or exchange Senior Secured Notes for equity, depending on prevailing market conditions, liquidity requirements, contractual restrictions and other factors.
-The amounts involved may be material.
+Subject to market conditions, our contractual restrictions and other factors, we have and may continue to explore various alternatives to recapitalize, refinance or otherwise restructure our capital structure.
+We may accomplish this through open market or privately negotiated transactions or otherwise, which may include, among other things, a mix of refinancings, private or public equity or debt raises and rights offerings, retirement or repurchases of our outstanding Senior Secured Notes, debt-for-debt or debt-for-equity exchanges or conversions that if successful could result in the dilution of ownership by existing stockholders.
+Some of these alternatives may require the consent of current lenders, stockholders or noteholders and the amounts involved may be material.